Resilience-Biomarkers-for-Aquaculture/Resilience-Biomarkers-for-Aquaculture.github.io/_posts/2024-10-09-ES-RNAseq_with_reference_dataset1.md

 Paper found [here](https://www.sciencedirect.com/science/article/pii/S1744117X23000345?via%3Dihub).
 Shelly downloaded this data on [20240925 with fetchNGS](https://resilience-biomarkers-for-aquaculture.github.io/a-fetchNGSKlone/).

+Supplemental data that might be helpful:
+- [Supplementary Table II](https://ars.els-cdn.com/content/image/1-s2.0-S1744117X23000345-mmc6.xls).
+Transcripts annotated for the heat-resistant phenotype of C. gigas whose high expression might be useful as a marker of resistance to high temperatures.
+- [Supplementary Table III](https://ars.els-cdn.com/content/image/1-s2.0-S1744117X23000345-mmc7.xls).
+Transcripts annotated for the heat-susceptible phenotype of C. gigas whose high expression might be useful as a marker of resistance to high temperatures.
+No sure what the difference is between II and III?
+-

 This study focused on the Pacific oyster, *Crassostrea gigas*, and completed a laboratory-simulated daily oscillatory thermal challenge (26 to 34 °C) for 30 days.

 Path to fastq files: `/mmfs1/gscratch/scrubbed/<ShellynetID>/analyses/20240925/fastq`